Minchiate: Suits

 The Republic of Lucca produced their own version of Minchiate decks which were very similar to the ones used in nearby Florence but with several graphical differences.
 Kings are seated under arches, knights are humans riding horses, all knaves are male, and the Fool is playing with a dog.
 This pattern died out in the eighteenth century.

+Trumps

 The Later Minchiate pattern appeared around the early 18th century as a luxury edition.
 In this version, the eight highest trumps lose their red backgrounds.
 Around 1820, this pattern was redesigned to give it a flatter, plainer appearance with changes to a quarter of the trump and court cards while restoring the red background to the high trumps.
 This pattern survived in Liguria until the 1930s.

 The trumps of the minchiate deck, and their corresponding Tarot of Marseilles and the de Poilly cards are: